 Act Like the Expert Advisor You Are

 When you’re asked to give expert advice, act like a genuine advisor.
-Offer your informed opinion, back it up with evidence, and point the way to a clear solution.
+Offer your informed opinion, back it up with your research, and point the way to a clear solution and evidence-based approach.

 Respect the authority of the leader by giving them options, but make sure you’ve done everything in your power to make sure they understand exactly what those options are and how to implement them.
 By paying attention to your advising style, you’ll minimize the risks of writing for non-experts and maximize your influence with them.